Getting started with OAK PoE devices¶

 Step by step tutorial¶

-You will need a PoE switch or Injector to power the PoE device.
-Click here for the full tutorial.
+You will need a PoE switch or Injector to power the PoE device (see Powering PoE devices).
 After powering the device, LED should start blinking, as on the GIF above.

 After these steps, the depthai_demo is working on the OAK-D-POE!